There are so many fitness myths out there, and some of the most ridiculous have to do with weight lifting and protein consumption.

 Neither protein supplements nor weight training are just for bodybuilders!
 Fit women like you need to add protein to their diets and vary their workout routines to include weight training: to slim down, to tone up, and to increase functional fitness and prevent injury.
 Don’t let gym-bros gymtimidate you into avoiding the weight room!

 And when it comes to protein, you certainly don’t need bro-tein.
-You need a protein made for women, with 0g sugar, 0g carbs, and only 80 calories: IdealLean Protein.
+You need a protein made for women, with 20g of protein and only 90-100 calories: IdealLean Protein.

 This is not the gym-bro’s protein powder.
 It’s great-tasting, high-quality isolated whey protein that will help you burn fat, build lean muscle, and earn your ideal at the gym.